 Deciduous, Ground covers, Decorative fruit or berries

-Grows to 2–3 ft. tall, 15 ft. wide, with stiff horizontal branches and many branchlets set in a herringbone pattern.
+Deciduous.
+Grows to 2–3 ft. tall and 15 ft. wide, with stiff horizontal branches and many branchlets set in a herringbone pattern.
 Small, roundish, bright green leaves turn orange and red before falling.
 Leafless period may be brief.
 Showy red fruit.
 Effective when given enough room to spread; disfigured by cutting branches short to accommodate traffic.
 Fine bank cover or low traffic barrier.

 This longtime favorite sports purple-blue flowers with lighter bars.

 Resembles ‘Crimson Pygmy’ but is taller (to 4 ft.), with larger leaves and more open growt...

 Biennial or short-lived perennial.
 Variable, appearing in many garden forms.
 Bold, erect growth to 4 f...